 The Inflation Reduction Act: what you need to know

 At CERTs we want to help you save energy and money with energy efficiency methods and renewable energy options.
-The Inflation Reduction Act of 2022 will make it easier than ever before to save, and we want to help you navigate the incentives.
+Let us help you navigate the federal and state incentives so you can create your own energy-saving plan.

-As new clean energy incentives arrive, we will update this page including date-stamps within each updated section.
+As new clean energy incentives arrive, we will update this info including time/date stamps within each updated section.

-Find out how tax credits and rebates differ and what you can access.
+Find out how tax credits and rebates differ.

-Find out what area median income is, and how to calculate your AMI.
+Learn about area median income and how to calculate your AMI.

-With a mix of federal funding and tax credits, the Inflation Reduction Act includes a new mechanism called elective or direct pay for tax-exempt entities.
+A new mechanism called elective or direct pay now exists for tax-exempt entities.

 What residents need to know